KidsCollab/KidsCollab/docs/features/explorer.md

 })
 ```

 Notice how we customized the `order` array here.
 This is done because the default order applies the `sort` function last.
 While this normally works well, it would cause unintended behavior here, since we changed the first characters of all display names.
-In our example, `sort` would be applied based off the emoji prefix instead of the first _real_ character.
+In our example, `sort` would be applied based off the emoji prefix instead of the first *real* character.

 To fix this, we just changed around the order and apply the `sort` function before changing the display names in the `map` function.

-### Use `sort` with pre-defined sort order
+## Use `sort` with Pre-defined Sort order

 Here's another example where a map containing file/folder names (as slugs) is used to define the sort order of the explorer in quartz.
 All files/folders that aren't listed inside of `nameOrderMap` will appear at the top of that folders hierarchy level.